 CLASSROOM PROCEDURES: Students need to turn off all cell phones and do not take them out during class.
-If the students are caught with their cell phone out they will be asked to leave the class and they will lose attendance points for that day.
+If the students are caught with their cell phone out they will lose attendance points for that day.
 Occasionally, the instructor will need to contact the entire class regarding course issues.
 Please make sure that all students have access to UNT e-mail accounts so they can retrieve these important messages.
 The students are responsible for oral announcement and information about the course not listed on the syllabus.